T1REGOC/EUWRO-Slovenia-2025/README.md

 ## HARDWARE

 ### 1. PLATFORM
-Place the front / back platform next to the middle one so that the holes for the screwes corespond and then screw it.
+Place the front / rear platform next to the middle one so that the holes for the screwes corespond and then screw it.
 <br>

 ### 2. DRIVE